Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Main result

 \section{Main result}

-The hierarchical learning architecture given in Fig. 1 is adopted to deal with the problem at hand which is consisting of:\\ - A base learner (finite-time identifier) which is used to find the Koopman operator ${\hat A_\theta }(t)$ and ${\hat B_\theta }(t)$ corresponding to a library of observable function $\theta $.\\ - A meta learner to learn the best library of observables $\theta $ that achieve a minimum approximation error based on the available collected data set.
+The hierarchical learning architecture given in Fig. 1 is adopted to deal with the problem at hand, which consists of:\\ - A base learner (finite-time identifier), which is used to find the Koopman operator ${\hat A_\theta }(t)$ and ${\hat B_\theta }(t)$ corresponding to a library of observable function $\theta $.\\ - A meta-learner to learn the best library of observables $\theta $ that achieves a minimum approximation error based on the available collected data set.